Zheta/Processing-Bubbles/README.md

 Assignment was to generate a pattern using loops.
 I kinda went past the mark.

 There are some toggleable settings in the main file.
 Setting clickable to true makes the project pauseable on any frame by clicking in the window.
+There are a few other editable variables as well if you are adventurous!

 See Process Book PDF for more information.